Sardar1718/Bonus_task/README.md

 - `Edge.java` — edge representation with weights
 - `Graph.java` — graph implementation and Dijkstra algorithm
 - `Main.java` — example execution

+How to Run

+1. Open the project in IntelliJ IDEA
+2. Run Main.java
+3. The shortest distances will be displayed in the console

+Author: Amangeldin Sardar
+Group: SE-2511
+Thanks for attention